-Exclusive to the spring application, Stuck On On is awarding one theatrical digital cinema package (DCP) for two different short films and one offer for two days of post-production sound mixing for a short running 10 minutes and under.
+Exclusive to the fall application, Stuck On On is awarding one theatrical digital cinema package (DCP) for two different short films and one offer for two days of post-production sound mixing for a short running 10 minutes and under.

 Can it be used for the creation of a DCP for a short film?

 The creation of a DCP available in the spring application is for feature projects only, while the creation of a DCP available in the fall application is for short projects only.

 What other restrictions are part of the grant?

 Stuck On On must be acknowledged in the film’s end credits.